 The soap isn’t for cleaning the iPhone’s charging port but instead destroying all UV germs to keep the phone perfectly clean.

 Although it can be simple to clean the phone case or charging port, it’s vital to ensure that no damage is caused to the pins.
-Another cause of port damage could be the use of non-recommended charger or charging cable.
+Another cause of port damage could be the use of a non-recommended charger or charging cable.

 It’s always proper to use the right iPhone charger!
 If the port gets spoilt, then consider replacing it immediately to avoid losing your phone.
 How you handle your iPhone will have a significant impact on the number of repairs it will require.